Latest listings for Mansfield Spiritualist Centre revealed - including drop-in healing sessions

 The latest events at Mansfield Spiritualist Centre have been announced.

-The Dallas Street centre is hosting drop-in healing sessions today, Monday, June 19, from 5.30-7pm, and on Saturday, June 24, from 10am-noon.
+The Dallas Street centre is hosting drop-in healing sessions on Monday, June 26, from 5.30-7pm, and on Saturday, July 1, from 10am-noon.

-On Wednesday, June 21, there is a, evening of mediumship with Rob Johnson, priced £4 for members and £5 for non-members.
+On Sunday, July 2, at 6.30pm, the venue will be hosting a divine service with medium Sue Salisbury.

-On Sunday, June 25, at 6.30pm, the venue will be hosting a divine service with medium Pat Brown.
+On Wednesday, July 5, there is an evening of mediumship with Rodney Hewitt.

 Private sittings are also available upon request, priced £20.